-MUSI 350 Instrumental Ensembles 1 to 3 cr
+MUSI 350 Instrumental Ensembles

 Perform with one or more of the following: The Massachusetts College of Liberal Arts Community Band; The Massachusetts College of Liberal Arts Jazz Band; Chamber Ensembles.
 These groups perform music from standard and contemporary literature and are intended for experienced instrumentalists.